 I'm excited about the opportunity of at least getting into town.
 But what to do?
 I don't want a full-on 'sightseeing tour' experience, but would love to walk around a cool district, have a nice lunch, check out the waterfront maybe?
 Browse a couple of iconic shops?
 What areas are best - and manageable in a few hours?
 Thanks!

 Take the bus to Helsinki downtown.
 You'll arrive to the main railway station, which is a great location for an explorer on foot.
 Helsinki is a small and walkable city.
 It might be a good start to walk via the cathedral to the market square by the waterfront.
 From there you can see the gigantic ferries going to Stockholm and get a glimpse of Suomenlinna fortress island..

-This may give you some idea on where the action is in Helsinki: http://www.tripsay.com/map/Helsinki about 9 years ago
+This may give you some idea on where the action is in Helsinki: http://www.tripsay.com/map/Helsinki over 9 years ago